Beef sirloin is one of the two major subprimals of the beef loin primal cut, which runs from the 13th rib all the way back to the end of the hip bone.

 For instance, the top butt features a triangular muscle called the biceps femoris, or sirloin cap, which is usually pulled off and made into steaks.

 The main reason for removing the cap is that the muscle fibers run in a different direction than the rest of the top butt.
-And since these are less tender steaks, slicing them against the grain helps make them more chewable.
+Since these are less tender steaks, slicing them against the grain helps make them more chewable.

 Separating the two muscles allows each one to be sliced against its respective grain.

 Just as muscles toward the rear of the animal are tougher than ones from the middle, muscles from lower on the animal are tougher than ones from higher up.
-So with bottom sirloin, the muscles are getting tougher.
+With bottom sirloin, the muscles are getting tougher.

 Cuts from the bottom sirloin tend to be roasts, and it provides a lot of ground beef and stew meat, too.